 Please note each outside agency that we work with will have a different eligibility and referral process, which can be given upon request from the SENDCo and in some cases information can be found online, where indicated.
-In many cases either the school SENDCo or parents can make a referral, although it is usually more effective if the school SENDCo and parents work in partnership.
+In many cases either the school SENDCo or parents can make a referral, although the school always aim to work in partnership with parents as this is both more effective and best practice.